mead-ml/mead-baseline/docs/tagging.md

 The `TaggerModelBase` provides fulfills the `create()` function required in the base interface (`TaggerModel`) but leaves an abstract method for creation of the layers: `create_layers()` and leaves an abstract forward method (`forward()` for PyTorch and `call()` for Keras).

-While this interface provides lots of flexibility, its sub-class `TransducerTaggerModel(TaggerModelBase)` provides much more utility and structure to tagging and as typically the best place to extend from when writing your own tagger.
+While this interface provides lots of flexibility, its sub-class `AbstractEncoderTaggerModel(TaggerModelBase)` provides much more utility and structure to tagging and as typically the best place to extend from when writing your own tagger.

 The `TaggerModelBase` follows a single basic pattern for modeling tagging consisting for 4 basic steps: